Dental Implants – Guilderland, NY

 - Made to Last: The average lifespan of an implant is about 30 years, but many have been shown to last much longer.

 An implant root is positioned between two healthy teeth and topped with a custom-made crown.
-Unlike with a bridge, the nearby dental structure won’t have to be altered or reshaped at all, making this a more conservative solution.
+Unlike with a dental bridge, the nearby tooth structure won’t have to be altered or reshaped at all, making this a more conservative solution.